wptrainingteam/what-is-contact-form-7/README.md

 **Creating a contact form with mandatory fields**

-Practice creating a form with the Contact Form 7 plugin.
+Practice creating a form with mandatory fields using the Contact Form 7 plugin.

 *   Create a new form using Contact Form 7
 * Customize the form to make below fields as mandatory inputs